 - Tails and Trails - 5k, 10k, and 1 mile fun runs (annually)

-Veterinary Volunteer Program: The veterinary volunteer program was designed for pre-veterinary students and other individuals with an interest in the veterinary profession.
+Vet Team Volunteer Program: The Vet Team Volunteer program was designed for pre-veterinary students and other individuals with an interest in the veterinary profession.
 The goal is to allow hands-on experience in the animal field.
-As a Veterinary Volunteer you will get to assist our veterinary team with our in-house surgery and medical program.
+As a Vet Team Volunteer you will get to assist our veterinary team with our in-house surgery and medical program.
 Primary duties include:

 - Surgical pack sterilization and preparation